-Weapon law violation the violation of laws or ordinances prohibiting the manufacture, sale, purchase, transportation, possession, concealment, or use of firearms, cutting instruments, explosives, incendiary devices or other deadly weapons.
+Weapons Law Violations are the violations of laws or ordinances prohibiting the manufacture, sale, purchase, transportation, possession, concealment, or use of firearms, cutting instruments, explosives, incendiary devices or other deadly weapons.
 This classification encompasses weapons offenses that are regulatory in nature.
-Manufacture, sale, or possession of deadly weapons, carrying deadly weapons, concealed or openly, using, manufacturing, etc. silencers, furnishing deadly weapons to minors, aliens possessing deadly weapons.
-This type of violation also applies to weapons used in a deadly manner.
-For example, the person is in violation of state and local laws.
+It includes the manufacture, sale, or possession of deadly weapons and silencers, carrying deadly weapons, concealed or openly displayed.
+It also includes furnishing deadly weapons to minors, and possession of deadly weapons by aliens.
+This type of violation also applies to weapons used in a deadly manner in violation of state and local laws.

-Drug Abuse Violations the violation of laws prohibiting the production, distribution, and/or use of certain controlled substances and the equipment or devices utilized in their preparation and/or use.
+Drug Abuse Violations are the violation of laws prohibiting the production, distribution, and/or use of certain controlled substances and the equipment or devices utilized in their preparation and/or use.
 The unlawful cultivation, manufacture, distribution, sale, purchase, use, possession, transportation, or importation of any controlled drug or narcotic substance.
 Drug abuse violations include arrests for violations of state and local laws, specifically those relating to the unlawful possession, sale, use, growing, manufacturing and making of narcotic drugs.

-Liquor Law Violations the violation of state or local laws or ordinances prohibiting: the manufacture, sale, transporting, furnishing, possessing of intoxicating liquor; underage possession, maintaining unlawful drinking places; bootlegging; operating a still; furnishing liquor to a minor or intemperate person; using a vehicle for illegal transportation of liquor; drinking on a train or public conveyance; all attempts to commit any of the aforementioned.
-(Drunkenness and driving under the influence are not included in this definition).
+Liquor Law Violations are the violation of state and local laws or ordinances prohibiting: the manufacture, sale, transporting, furnishing or possession of intoxicating liquor.
+It also includes underage possession, maintaining unlawful drinking places, bootlegging; operating a still, furnishing liquor to minors or an intemperate person, using a vehicle for illegal transportation of liquor, and drinking on a train or public conveyance.
+(Drunkenness and Driving under the Influence (DUI) offenses are not included in this definition).